shopware/developer-portal/src/apps/payment/index.md

 <SwagLanding>
     <template #title>Payment</template>
     <template #description>
         Shopware 6 offers a robust <a href="/docs/concepts/commerce/checkout-concept/payments">payment system</a> managing all payment transactions between customers and merchants.
-The payment handlers integrate seamlessly into the point of sale, allowing customers to pay for their orders using one or multiple payment methods during the checkout process.
+The payment handlers integrate seamlessly into the point of sale, allowing customers to pay for their orders using one or multiple payment methods during checkout.
 It also ensures a seamless and hassle-free payment experience, resulting in increased customer satisfaction and a higher likelihood of completed transactions.
     </template>
     <template #image>
         <img src="../../public/landing/apps/payment.jpg" />